rm511130/purpura/README.md

    1. Converts a single USD file into a single STL
    2. Converts all subcomponents of a USD file into STLs

+## TL;DR

+   1. Complete the requirements using default directories
+   2. Skip to the [How-To](#how-to) section,and Cut & Paste & Execute the commands using Windows PowerShell or a Mac Terminal Window
+   3. Check for the results under the `Downloads\output` directory

 ## Requirements:
    - [Blender 3.3 or later](https://www.blender.org/download/) installed on your machine
    - Download [`usd2stl.py`](https://drive.google.com/file/d/1fQ86X2rZ2DFZ3mFaEIMTWU-M9-b2ZQTK/view?usp=sharing)